robisim74/angular-l10n/docs/spec/library-structure.md

 ### Main class-interfaces
 Class | Contract
 ----- | --------
-`LocaleStorage` | Class-interface to create a custom storage for default locale & currency `TranslationProvider` | Class-interface to create a custom provider for translation data `TranslationHandler` | Class-interface to create a custom handler for translated values
+`LocaleStorage` | Class-interface to create a custom storage for default locale, currency & timezone `TranslationProvider` | Class-interface to create a custom provider for translation data `TranslationHandler` | Class-interface to create a custom handler for translated values